-Level: 9, 10, 11, 12 Credit: 1.0 This is a special education science course for students that have significant reading and/or math deficits.
+This is a special education science course for students that have significant reading and/or math deficits.
 The course explores physical and Earth science through hands-on activities, laboratory investigations, and research.
 Topics include experimental design, motion, plate tectonics, forces, energy, climate, gravity, and the solar system.
-Not offered in 2021-2022; this course is offered every other year.